Delivering value, not just the solution

 You will instantly be pulled into a price war, into something you probably didn't even intend to find yourself in.
 When I was working in the sales consulting business years ago, I remember a case when a Slovenian machine manufacturing company found success in one of the most competitive markets, in Sweden.

 The CEO of the Swedish company asked for a discount.
 The manufacturer came to us to ask us how to respond.
 We talked for a while, tried to get as much information as possible and realized that the Swedes really want someone from the manufacturer of the machines to come onsite when those will be installed.

 And that was it.
 The Slovenian company offered to be on-site at installing, to guarantee that everything will run smoothly.
 No discount, but instead offering more value for the same price.
 And it paid off; the costs of providing employees for two weeks were substantially lower than the discount would be.

 What are your options?

-It is definitely a sign of good work when clients come back to you.
-Even though you are not the cheapest.
-But it is a sign that we provide value with our services, a value which our clients appreciate and understand it in the way it also builds their own business.
-Let us know what kind of value are you looking for.
+It is definitely a sign of good work when clients come back to you - even though you are not the cheapest.
+But it is a sign that we provide value with our services, a value which our clients appreciate and understand in the way that also builds their own business.
+Let us know what kind of value you're looking for.